Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Training corpus

 \section{Training corpus}

 Our goal is to train a model for the official languages of Norway.
-However, this task is made difficult by the uneven distribution of these languages and the fact that there is only about 25 billion words in these languages available in the publicly accessible corpora.
+However, this task is made difficult by the uneven distribution of these languages and the fact that there is only about 24 billion words in these languages available in the publicly accessible high-quality corpora (see below).